andersglindstrom/frobprefect/local_1/readme.md

 Wait for ASCII art displaying "Prefect Server" to appear.

-Confirm that server is running using the UI at http://localhost:8080
+Confirm that server is running using the [UI](http://localhost:8080).

 Set backend to `server`
 ----------------------